PitHerm/esphome-externalcomponents/README.md

 not able to receive data on the default Rx-pin bacause of the circuit around - and behavior of the CH340 itself.

+You will find all documentation you nee within the Docs folder including a sample config yaml file.

+within the Tests folder some tests are avaiable

 You can try if this solution works for you, what i can say is that it works stabil for the mentioned system.